-He and Simon were welcomed into the new school for the start of the sixth and fifth grades respectively, for new term beginning in mid-August – but not before, both he and Simon had taken an entrance exam and then been interviewed prior to being admitted.
+He and Simon were welcomed into the new school for the start of the sixth and fifth grades respectively for the new term beginning in mid-August—but not before both he and Simon had taken an entrance exam, and even been interviewed prior to being admitted.

-He never usually even got out of bed until eight!
-He could even push it till 08:30 and still make it for nine if he missed the shower and legged it!
-What bloody idiot decided to start school still 07:30 for fuck’s sake!
+HOLY SHIT!
+He never even got out of bed until eight!
+He could even push it till 08:30 and still make it for nine if he missed the shower and legged it, but what bloody idiot decided to start school at 07:30 for fuck’s sake?